politiquices/SPARQL-endpoint/README.md

 ### Build an Entity Knowledge Base

-This will build the SPARQL endpoint containing two graphs: wikidata pages of personalities that are on politiquices.pt and the politiquices graph with the relationships between these entities and links to Arquivo.PT news articles supporting these relationships.
+Build the SPARQL endpoint containing two graphs: wikidata pages of personalities that are on politiquices.pt and the politiquices graph with the relationships between these entities and links to Arquivo.PT news articles supporting these relationships.